-\ Redemption Provisions: The District reserves the right to redeem, prior to maturity, in integral multiples of \$5,000, those Bonds maturing on and after September 1, 2033, in whole or from time to time in part, on September 1, 2032, or on any date thereafter at a price of par plus accrued interest from the most recent interest payment date to the date fixed for redemption.
-The Bonds may also be subject to mandatory sinking fund redemption if certain maturities of the Bonds are designated as term bonds by the Initial Purchaser of the Bonds (the "Term Bonds").
+^{} Redemption Provisions: The District reserves the right to redeem, prior to maturity, in integral multiples of \$5,000, those Bonds maturing on and after September 1, 2033, in whole or from time to time in part, on September 1, 2032, or on any date thereafter at a price of par plus accrued interest from the most recent interest payment date to the date fixed for redemption.
+The Term Bonds maturing September 1, 2035, September 1, 2040, and September 1, 2047 (collectively, the "Term Bonds") are also subject to mandatory sinking fund redemption.
 See "THE BONDS - Redemption."